 Students are expected to attend all clinical hours to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.

-When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college, or when an unavoidable reason for class absence arises, such as liness, an official trip authorized by the college, or an official activity, the instructor may permit the student to schedule additional clinical hours.
+When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college, or an official activity, the instructor may permit the student to schedule additional clinical hours.
 It is the student's responsibility to complete clinical hours within a reasonable period as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.

 Students who enroll in a course but have "Never Attended" by the official census date, as reported by the faculty member, will be administratively dropped by the Office of Admissions and Records.
 A student who does not meet the attendance requirements of a class as stated in the course syllabus and does not officially withdraw from that course by the official census date of the semester may be administratively withdrawn from that course and receive a grade of "X" or "F" as determined by the instructor.
 Instructors are responsible for clearly stating their administrative drop policy in the course syllabus, and it is the student's responsibility to be aware of that policy.

 It is the student's responsibility to verify administrative drops for excessive absences through MySPC using their online account.
 If it is determined that a student is awarded financial aid for a class or classes in which the student never attended or participated, the financial aid award will be adjusted in accordance with the classes in which the student did attend/participate and the student will owe any balance resulting from the adjustment.